ydrisR/hydrophone/docs/README.md

 - _i18nTemplatesPath_: where the HTML templates for emails reside
 - _allowPatientResetPassword_: toggle to allow/disallow patient to reset their password (if disallowed, a specific mail is sent to the patient)
 - _patientPasswordResetUrl_: URL where the instructions for the patient to reset his email are
+- _testEmail_: email address to be used for sending sanity check emails

+### sesEmail

+This configuration item is a JSON string that uses the following:
+- _fromAddress_: the email address to be used as the email sender
+- _region_: the AWS region to be used for AWS SES service
+- _serverEndpoint_: (if present) this will be used to override the AWS SES default endpoint (can be used in conjunction with MockServer for example)

+**!!!
+WARNING !!!
+Since last Tidepool integration, AWS Credentials to send emails are not used here anymore.
+See [below](#aws-credentials).**

 # AWS Credentials